 Here, the Army won its most striking victory in the long history of Apache warfare.
 At dawn on December 28, 1872, a 130-man force, consisting of about two companies of the 5th Cavalry from Fort McDowell and Old Camp Grant and 30 Apache scouts, under the command of Captain William H. Brown, surprised a band of more than a hundred Yavapai Apache as they tried to emerge from a cave deep in the recesses of Salt River Canyon.
 The trapped Indians refused to surrender.
 Some of Brown’s men shot at the roof of the cave and deflected a deadly fire into the defenders.
 Other soldiers completed the destruction by rolling boulders over the cliffs above.
 About 75 Indians died, and most of the rest were captured.
-This victory, along with Crook’s other aggressive measures, so lowered the morale of the Yavapai that on April 6, 1873, they made peace at Camp Verde.
+This victory, along with Crook’s other aggressive measures, so lowered the Yavapai’s morale that on April 6, 1873, they made peace at Camp Verde.

 Salt River Canyon is in Maricopa County near Horse Mesa Dam.
 The dam is bounded on the east by Apache Lake and on the southwest by Canyon Lake (Salt River).
 The site is accessible only with great difficulty and the aid of guides, by boat from Canyon Lake or by unimproved road from the town of Horse Mesa.

-©Kathy Weiser-Alexander, updated June 2018.
+©Kathy Weiser-Alexander, updated December 2020.